-Multiply Line 2c by 3 and enter the result.
-For taxable years beginning on or after July 1, 2011, but before July 1, 2013, the sales factor is a triple-weighted element.
-If the corporation's 2011 taxable year begins before July 1, 2011, the corporation cannot make the election until the following taxable year.

-- Line 2f Sum of Percentages: If standard multi-state factor with double weighted sales factor is used, add Lines 2(a), 2(b) and 2(d).
-If using the manufacturer's alternative method, add Lines 2(a), 2(b) and 2(e). - Line 2g Multifactor Percentage: Line 2(f) divided by the number 4 (doubled weighted sales) or 5 (triple weighted sales) reduced by the number of factors, if any, having no denominator.
+- Line 2d Standard Apportionment Sales Factor: Multiply Line 2c by 2 and enter the result.
+The sales factor is a double-weighted element. - Line 2e Triple-Weighted Sales Apportionment Factor: If you elected the Manufacturer's Modified Apportionment Method in Section A or if you are a Retail Company with a taxable year beginning on or after July 1, 2012, enter the sales factor on Line 2(c) times 3.
+The sales factor is triple-weighted. - Line 2f Sum of Percentages: If standard multi-state factor with double-weighted sales factor is used, add Lines 2(a), 2(b) and 2(d).
+If using the manufacturer's modified apportionment method or you are a retail company subject to a triple-weighted sales factor, add Lines 2(a), 2(b) and 2(e). - Line 2g Multifactor Percentage: Line 2(f) divided by the number 4 (doubled-weighted sales) or 5 (triple-weighted sales) reduced by the number of factors, if any, having no denominator.

 Apportionable income is apportioned by multiplying the income by a fraction, the numerator of which is the property factor plus the payroll factor, plus twice the sales factor, and the denominator of which is four; however, where the sales factor does not exist, the denominator of the fraction shall be the number of existing factors and where the sales factor exists but the payroll factor or the property factor does not exist, the denominator of the fraction shall be the number of existing factors plus one.
-If electing the manufacturer's apportionment, the numerator consists of the property factor plus the payroll factor, plus thrice the sales factor, and the denominator of which is five with the remaining conditions for existing factors using the same method.
+If electing the manufacturer's apportionment or if you are a Retail Company with a taxable year beginning on or after July 1, 2012, the numerator consists of the property factor plus the payroll factor, plus thrice the sales factor, and the denominator of which is five with the remaining conditions for existing factors using the same method.